 - Using Snapchat, Instagram stories, or other social media

-Sideswipe cases can also be more challenging than other car accident cases because they can be harder to determine who is at fault.
-For example; the first driver might drift into the second driver’s lane and sideswipe them.
-In that case, the first driver is at-fault for leaving their lane.
+Sideswipe cases can also be more challenging than other car accident cases because it can be harder to determine who is at fault.
+For example, the first driver might drift into the second driver’s lane and sideswipe them.
+In that case, the first driver is at fault for leaving their lane.
 But what if the second driver swerves and hits a third vehicle, causing further damage and injuries?

 If the victim believes they were not at fault in any way, proving it can be difficult without legal representation.
-This is why the victim(s) of a car accident caused by a sideswipe needs to work with a car accident attorney experienced in this type of claim.
-They will look at the facts and pursue a settlement that is fair to you—not just what the insurer is offering.
+This is why the victim of a car accident caused by a sideswipe needs to work with a car accident attorney experienced in this type of claim.
+They will look at the facts and pursue a settlement that is fair to you, not just what the insurer is offering.

 Contact a Sideswipe Car Accident Attorney Today

-At John Foy & Associates, we know how to approach car accidents that began with a sideswipe, and we never take the side of the insurance company.
-We’d like to offer you a FREE, no-obligation consultation to discuss your situation with one of our attorneys.
-To start your free consultation, call us today at 404-400-4000, or complete the form to your right.
+At John Foy & Associates, we know how to approach car accidents that began with a sideswipe, and we never take the insurance company’s side.
+To start your free consultation, call us today or complete the form to your right.